biraj299/deltaDemo/README.md

 # deltaDemo
-this is for the demo class
+this is for the students